-While this pledge provides for a contingent payment, the Oversight Board and DOF approved the CRA/LA-DLA's request to fund the pledge with Reserved Funds during the ROPS 2 period.
+While this pledge provides for a contingent payment, the Oversight Board and DOF approved the CRA/LA-DLA's request to fund the pledge with Reserve Funds during the ROPS 2 period.
 To further secure the pledge and in lieu of listing the pledge on the ROPS on an ongoing basis, the \$1,000,000 was recorded as a liability and offset by other assets until called upon or released.

 In prior years, due to insufficient net revenues of the parking facility, the Former Agency has drawn against the developer's letter of credit to meet the required debt service payments.
-The outstanding balance against the developer letter of credit is \$4,037,000 plus accrued interest of \$4,563,000 at June 30, 2015.
+The outstanding balance against the developer letter of credit is \$4,037,000 plus accrued interest of \$4,967,000 at June 30, 2016.
+The Letter of Credit balance is payable upon sale of the facility and redemption of the revenue bonds.